TradeTrust/tradetrust-ui-components/README.md

 ## Styles

 - Note that exported components are bare without styles.
-- It is expected for external application(s) to setup their own tailwind config, using the exported `tailwindConfig` const from `/build` folder.
+- It is expected for external application(s) to setup their own tailwind config, using the exported tailwind config from `/build` folder.
+It may look something like this: `const commonUiConfig = require("@govtechsg/tradetrust-ui-components/build/tailwind")`, then merge it with your local config if there is any.
-- Otherwise, can use the combined stylesheet in `/build/index.css` directly.
+- Otherwise, can use the stylesheet in `/build/styles.css` directly.